libor-m/scrimer/doc/5-choose-variants.rst

 Call variants with FreeBayes
 ----------------------------

-This is an alternative to previous section.
+This is an alternative to the previous section.
 FreeBayes uses local realignment around INDELs, so the variant calling for 454 data should be better.

 .. code-block:: bash